Effective Protection of Trade Secrets

 Background

-On April 26, 2019, the Act on the Protection of Trade Secrets (GeschGehG) came into force.
-The Act implements Directive (EU) 2016/943 on the protection of trade secrets against unlawful acquisition as well as unlawful use and disclosure into German law.
+On 26 April 2019, the Trade Secrets Protection Act (GeschGehG) came into force.
+The law transforms Directive (EU) 2016/943 on the protection of trade secrets against unlawful acquisition, use, and disclosure into German law.
 In the meantime, several court decisions have been made, which are summarized below.

 Case Law

-If the defendant plausibly presents that competitors could have obtained secret information through reverse engineering, the claimant must substantiate and, if necessary, prove that their products are based on knowledge not known in the market.
+1. If the defendant plausibly asserts that competitors could have obtained secret information through reverse engineering, the claimant must substantiate and, if necessary, prove that knowledge that is not known to the market underlies their products.

-If the defendant disputes that appropriate confidentiality measures as per § 2 No. 1 lit. b GeschGehG have been taken, the claimant must detail and relate to specific information what protective measures they have taken to maintain the confidentiality of this information and, if necessary, prove it.
+2. If the defendant denies that reasonable confidentiality measures in the sense of § 2 No. 1 lit. b GeschGehG have been taken, the claimant must, in detail, and referring to specific information, substantiate and, if necessary, prove which protective measures they have taken to maintain the confidentiality of this information.

-A generally worded employment contract regulation (see below) that extends to all operational information received during the employment relationship (so-called catch-all clause) is not an appropriate confidentiality measure as per § 2 No. 1 lit. b GeschGehG.
+3. A generally framed employment contract clause (see below), which extends to all business information received during the employment relationship (so-called catch-all clause), is not an adequate confidentiality measure in the sense of § 2 No. 1 lit. b GeschGehG.

-"Mr./Ms. [First and Last Name] shall maintain confidentiality about all trade and business secrets as well as all other matters and events of the company that come to his/her knowledge during the course of the activity.
+"Mr./Ms. [First and Last Name] will maintain silence on all business and trade secrets and all other matters and incidents that come to his/her knowledge during the course of the activity.
 He/She will ensure that third parties do not gain unauthorized knowledge."

-According to the court, the contested price calculation was subject to confidentiality measures appropriate to the circumstances as per § 2 No. 1 lit. b GeschGehG and constituted a trade secret as per § 2 No. 1 GeschGehG.
+1. According to the court, the disputed price calculation was subject to circumstances that included reasonable confidentiality measures in the sense of § 2 No. 1 lit. b GeschGehG and constituted a trade secret in the sense of § 2 No. 1 GeschGehG.
 The claimant had implemented, among other things, a specific IT policy, a "need to know" principle, and a corporate compliance system.
-Additionally, the claimant used a contract clause with which the defendant (Compliance Officer) was obliged to maintain confidentiality about trade secrets – even post-contractually.
-This clause was not considered too broadly formulated by the court.
-"Trade and business secrets associated with the management [designation of an area] and with confidential topics of management and executive management" were explicitly named.
+Additionally, the claimant used a contract clause, with which the respondent (compliance officer) was obliged to maintain confidentiality about trade secrets – also post-contractually.
+This clause was not considered too general by the court, as "business and trade secrets related to the management [naming of an area] and with confidential themes of the management and leadership" were explicitly named.

-In the event of a dispute, the claimant bears the burden of presentation and proof for the existence of a trade secret and the implementation of appropriate confidentiality measures.
+• In case of dispute, the claimant bears the burden of proof and demonstration for the existence of a trade secret and the implementation of appropriate confidentiality measures.

-According to the ArbG Aachen, the claimant's presentation regarding the appropriateness of confidentiality measures must not consist solely of generic statements about the general protection level.
-Instead, it requires a detailed presentation of specific measures taken (confidentiality management), which especially refers to the specific contested information.
-Besides listing various measures, it must thus be specifically described how exactly these measures protect the contested information.
+• According to the Labor Court Aachen, the claimant's argument regarding the adequacy of confidentiality measures must not exhaust itself in general representations of the overall protection level.
+Instead, a detailed depiction of specific measures taken (confidentiality management) is required, which must particularly refer to the specific information at issue.
+Besides listing various measures, it must therefore be described specifically how exactly these measures protect the information at issue.

-The two decisions contain important information on appropriate confidentiality measures and are worthwhile reading for this reason alone.
+• The two decisions contain important advice on adequate confidentiality measures and are therefore worth reading for this reason alone.